pierreamgabriel/react-native-weather-api/README.md

 # React Native Weather API
 With this module you can easily show real-time weather information for over 4 million cities and towns in your Android and iOS app.
-You'll get the filtered data directly from the API.

 # Installation
 NOTE: This module uses the apixu.com API, so in order to use it, you need to create an account on https://www.apixu.com/signup.aspx and get your unique KEY.
 Free accounts are allowed to perform 10,000 requests per month.